DO YOU NEED A CRIMINAL LAWYER IN HOUSTON?

-Let me give you some insight into what I do.
 I have tried over 150 Jury Trials.
 A large portion of these trials have resulted in acquittals, including charges for Sexual Assault, Aggravated Robbery, DWI, Theft, Drug Possession, Aggravated Assault and Family Assault, and other types of cases.

 I have obtained no-bills and dismissals for my clients in all types of criminal cases including Capital Murder, Murder, Aggravated Sexual Assault of a Child, Sexual Assault, Assault, Aggravated Assault, Theft, Possession of Controlled Substance and DWI, among others.
 I believe I can help you too.